estallio/tiss-registration-bot/README.md

 To use the bot only node and npm are needed.
 If you do not have already installed it, you can simply get the most recent version of both from here: https://nodejs.org.

 ## Usage
 Before starting the bot you have to edit the configuration file named `register.json`.
 In this file simply put your `studenId` and your `password` in the first section.
+If you do not want to set your credentials as plain text, delete the whole `login` object and the bot will ask you at runtime.
 In the array of registrations add a registration as follows:

 - `address`: the link from the tiss registration site<br>
 - `name`: the whole name of the course (including date if it's in the name, see the picture)